vedas-dixit/LocalAgent/documentation.md

 - ChromaDB data is stored in `./chromadb_store`.
 This folder is created automatically.
 - To reset local memory, delete the `chromadb_store` folder.
+- Markdown reports saved by the agent (using `save_md_locally`) are stored under `./LocalStore`.
+This folder is created automatically.
+Filenames end with `.md` and default to a timestamped pattern when not provided.

 ## 11. Tests